parmsam/covid-19-dashboard/README.md

 ## Purpose:
 Provide a simple and interactive dashboard on COVID-19 in the USA that updates automatically.

+## Limitations:
+* Web page currently only loads successfully in Google Chrome.

 ## Update frequency:
 Web page will update automatically with day before yesterday data (requires page reload in browser).